 Our editors independently research, test, and recommend the best products; you can learn more about our review process here.
 We may receive commissions on purchases made from our chosen links.

 Years of education and training can take a toll on any doctor—and though there's no single present that can fully show how much their tireless work is appreciated, it doesn't hurt to try.
 Whether you want to show love on their birthday or a just-because present, there's something for the M.D. in your life.
 The options can range from items they'll use at work or products that can help them unwind after a long day.

 Whatever your budget, here are the best gifts for doctors.

 Ivation Foot Spa Massager

 There's no doubt that your doctor is on their feet all day, so a foot massager will seriously be put to good use.
 Ivation's massager has rollers and water jets to soothe those aching arches.
 There are even a few included accessories like a pumice stone.
 The water also warms up to 122 degrees Fahrenheit and there's a convenient carrying handle.

 HandcraftedAffairs White Coat Hanger

 The white coat ceremony is a rite of passage, so this customized hanger is perfect for new doctors.
-Choose the hanger color (black, natural, walnut, or white) and then customize with the doctor's specialty, school and year of graduation, as well as their name.
+Choose the hanger color (black, natural, walnut, or white) and then customize it with the doctor's specialty, school, and year of graduation, as well as their name.
 This is such a special gift, they may actually use the hanger or have it displayed as a keepsake.